-&lt;sup>7 The Residential Facility statistics are subsets of the On Campus statistics.
+&lt;sup>8 Residential facilities are a subset of the On Campus statistics.

-&lt;sup>8 Rape and Forcible Fondling were counted jointly as Forcible Sex Offenses through 2014.
-The 2015 statistics shown above are separated into the different categories.
+Rape and Forcible Fondling were counted jointly as Forcible Sex Offenses through 2014.
+The 2015 and 2016 statistics shown above are separated into the difference categories.

-&lt;sup>9 Incest and Statutory Rape were counted jointly as Non-Forcible Sex Offenses through 2014.
-The 2015 statistics shown above are separated into the different categories.
+Incest and Statutory Rape were counted jointly as Non-Forcible Sex Offenses through 2014.
+The 2015 and 2016 statistics shown above are separated into the different categories.